Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: Triple point proxies and fits

-In FIG. \ref{N40}, the split of the profile of $\chi$ into two separate peaks changes the slope of the $\uparrow\uparrow$-phase border $\partial_{\,\uparrow\uparrow}$.
-The midpoint between the last point in one-peak and the first point in the two-peak regime served as the triple point proxy for FIG. \ref{triple0}.
+The split of the profile of $\chi$ into two separate peaks as the $\updownarrow \to \uparrow\uparrow$ line bifurcates into $\updownarrow \to \uparrow\downarrow$ and $\uparrow\downarrow \to \uparrow\uparrow$, changes the slope of the $\uparrow\uparrow$-phase border $\partial_{\,\uparrow\uparrow}$ in FIG. \ref{N40}.
+Therefore, the midpoint between the last point in the one-peak and the first point in the two-peak regime served as the triple point proxy for FIG. \ref{triple0}.
 We used the standard deviation of the triangular distribution ending at these two points as the triple point position uncertainty.
-For $N\leq24$, the two peaks are not completely separated in the triple point region, so we took the intersection of extrapolated transition lines instead.
+For $N\leq24$, the two peaks are not completely separated in the triple point region, so we instead took the intersection of extrapolated transition lines.

 For consistency, we also checked the $C$-data, which has less predictive power due to larger uncertainties and distance from the triple point region.
-We extrapolated $\updownarrow \to \uparrow\downarrow$ transition line to its intersection with $\partial_{\,\uparrow\uparrow}$.
+We there extrapolated $\updownarrow \to \uparrow\downarrow$ transition line to its intersection with $\partial_{\,\uparrow\uparrow}$.
 To get 68\% confidence intervals of the intersection point coordinates, we used 83\% confidence intervals of transition line fits, since the probability of triple point belonging to their intersection is given by

 and $0.68\approx0.83^2$.